AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 I drifted back to sleep.
 I hadn't thought I was that tired, but Alex and I must have played hard the night before.
 The memories were fading, but those ice blue eyes and his little voice always stayed with me.
 He was my best friend, my only friend.

 The dream room was the same as it always was with its white walls and wooden floor.
 The blocks still scattered on the floor from last nights play session.
 I picked up the little blocks we'd stacked earlier and put them in their colored bins.
-Each lettered block I touched spelled out the same word. "monster" block after block.
-Even the wind in the curtains whispered monster.
+Each lettered block I touched spelled out the same word. "monster".
+Block after block.
+Even the wind in the curtains whispered "monster".

 A familiar voice sounded behind me, "Hey, Nox, I thought you had to get up for class?"